orryverducci/SmoothTranscode/README.md

 Development Environment
 -----------------------
 This project has been developed in Microsoft Visual Studio 2010, using .Net Framework 4 Client Profile.
+The installer was developed using [NSIS](http://nsis.sourceforge.net/)

 License